MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/custom-rules.md

 > [!NOTE]
 > You make a field required and specify a field default through the [**Options** tab for the field](customize-process-field.md#options).

-Prior to defining a custom rule, review [Default rules and the rule engine, Inherited process rule composition](rule-reference.md#ip-rule-composition).
+Prior to defining a custom rule, review [Rules and rule evaluation, Inherited process rule composition](rule-reference.md#ip-rule-composition).
 For examples that illustrate common scenarios for applying rules, see [Sample rule scenarios](rule-samples.md).

 [!INCLUDE [temp](../includes/process-prerequisites.md)]